AdobeDocs/experience-manager-65.pt-BR/help/communities/voting.md

 ---
-title: Usar votação
+title: Usando a votação
 seo-title: Using Voting
-description: Adicionar o componente de Votação a uma página
+description: Adicionando o componente de Votação a uma página
 seo-description: Adding the Voting component to a page
 uuid: 56e6cced-2f2d-434a-8fde-92a6c2478a04
 contentOwner: Guillaume Carlino